-The below wiring diagram shows how to wire the power supply and strobe light to the alarm relay output port #1 of the DVR.
+The below wiring diagram shows how to wire the power supply and strobe light to the alarm output of the DVR on port #1.
+The light is external powered (not powered by the DVR).
 We will set the relay to normally open (NO) so that the strobe light is not powered / turned off by default.
 The positive wire from the power supply connects to the NO1 port on the back of the DVR.
 The negative power supply wire connects to the negative power input of the strobe light.
 The positive wire from the strobe light connects to the COM1 port on the back of the DVR.

 Last, connect the power supply to a power source.

 The above image shows the alarm inputs and outputs on the relay panel on the back of iDVR-PRO.